-All counties, cities, towns, libraries, townships, public schools, charter schools, turn around academies, hospitals, housing authorities, special districts, state universities, the State of Indiana, and State Corporate in Politic entities must complete the 100R through the Gateway.
+All counties, cities, towns, libraries, townships, public schools, charter schools, turn around academies, housing authorities, special districts, state universities, the State of Indiana, and State Corporate in Politic entities must complete the 100R through the Gateway.

 - What is Gateway?
 What happens if I fail to submit the 100R via Gateway?